 Microsoft Windows Server 2012, 2012 R2, and Windows 8.x: Considerations

-When you install the CommServe on a Windows Server 2012 computer, consider the following:
+When you install the CommServe server on a Windows Server 2012 computer, consider removing third-party software that behaves like the Windows Start menu.

 Windows Server 2012 and Windows 8 computers lack the Start menu feature from previous Windows versions.
-However, there are third-party tools (like Start8), which behave like the Start menu.
-For the CommServe to run smoothly on a Windows Server 2012 computer, disable these programs as they cause problems with the TCP/IP network.
+However, there are third-party tools (such as Start8) that behave like the Start menu.
+For the CommServe server to run smoothly on a Windows Server 2012 computer, disable these programs as they cause problems with the TCP/IP network.

 Restore from Deduplicated Volumes